Fragile X syndrome

 - The Centers for Disease Control and Prevention (CDC) provides information on fragile X associated disorders and research.
 Click on the link above to visit the CDC's Fragile X Syndrome home page.

 - Genetics Home Reference (GHR) contains information on Fragile X syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.